Self-Hosting a Parser: The Bootstrap Problem

 the chicken and the egg

-so here's a fun problem i ran into early in building Pegasus.
-Pegasus is a PEG parser generator — you give it a grammar, it compiles that grammar into bytecode, and then you can run input through the bytecode VM to parse things. cool. but the grammar itself is text.
-PEG text. with rules and ordered choice operators and character classes and all that. which means to do anything at all, Pegasus needs to parse the grammar first.
+Pegasus is a PEG parser generator. you give it a grammar, it compiles that grammar into bytecode, and then you run input through the bytecode VM to parse things. but the grammar itself is text.
+PEG text. with rules and ordered choice operators and character classes and all that. to do anything at all, Pegasus needs to parse the grammar first.

 but Pegasus is the parser. it generates parsers. so how does it parse its own input format?